unicef/publicgoods-toolkit/procurement.md

 approaches should be designed with care for the particular constraints and opportunities found in public agencies.

-A buyer’s category management guide and resources for the Procurement of Digital Technologies in furthering the Sustainable Development Goals.
+(TBD: The paragraph below was clearly meant to have a link to something?
+Ask Susy -- I think she added the para.)

+A buyer's category management guide and resources for the Procurement of Digital Technologies in furthering the Sustainable Development Goals.
 The guide is designed to provide a customised framework and toolset to be applied when procuring digital goods and services, within the framework of national procurement policies and procedures.

 The guide follows a step by step process that covers both the strategic planning and alignment of stakeholders across the digital category as a whole, and provides support across the entire category management lifecycle.

 ## Modular Contracting